10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 We prefer showing a fixed-width non-responsive desktop version to older IE users rather than showing a mobile version.

-* Use a breakpoint mixin to target older browsers (See [sass-mq](https://github.com/sass-mq/sass-mq) and similar).
+* Use a feature detection to target older browsers.
 * Load a different stylesheet for older browsers.

 <h2 id="frameworks">Frameworks {% include Util/top %}</h2>

 ### Grids

-If a simple grid is needed, define and document placeholders and mixins as needed in a _grid.scss partial.
-For an example of lightweight grid systems, see [Don’t Overthink It Grids](https://css-tricks.com/dont-overthink-it-grids/).

-Our preference is not to use a 3rd party grid system.
-Too often we are faced with a design that isn’t built on a grid or purposefully breaks a loosely defined grid.
+Our preference is not to use a 3rd party grid system, use your best judgement and keep them simple!
+All too often we are faced with a design that isn’t built on a grid or purposefully breaks a loosely defined grid.
 Even if the designer had a grid in mind, there are often needs that require more creative solutions.
 For example: fixed-width content areas to accommodate advertising.

-Sometimes a more complex grid sytem is warranted and leveraging a 3rd party library will gain some efficiency.
+Sometimes a more complex grid system is warranted and leveraging a 3rd party library will gain some efficiency.
 However, keep in mind that by adopting a grid system you are forcing all future collaborators on the project to learn this system.
-For some sites we will consider the use of popular and well supported grid systems, such as [Bourbon Neat](http://neat.bourbon.io/) or [Susy](http://susydocs.oddbird.net/).

 ### Resets